j-signorelli/su2-precice-pywrapper/README.md

 preCICE functionality implemented in Python with only minor updates made to the python wrapper in SU2 for it to work.

-Universal location of updated python wrapper and all test cases to verify functionality
+Universal location of updated python wrapper and all test cases to verify functionality.

+Implicit coupling not yet implemented.